-And you may be right because after having seen you 154th cow, 37th horse, and 1,025,391st sheep (all within half an hour's drive from Dublin Airport), the novelty slightly wears off.
-Even those pesky border collies guarding farm entrances and trying to snap at your tyres get a little bit predictable after a while.
+You may be right because after having seen you 154th cow, 37th horse, and 1,025,391st sheep (all within half an hour's drive from Dublin Airport), the novelty of Irish animal life wears off slightly.
+Even those pesky border collies guarding farm entrances and trying to snap at your tires get a little bit predictable after a while.

-But then there are indeed attractions where you can meet and greet (at least with a friendly wave from the distance, in some cases) animals.
-From the mundane livestock to the exotic predator.
+But then there are indeed attractions where you can meet and greet (at least with a friendly wave from the distance, in some cases) animals which range from the most mundane livestock to the exotic predator.
 In some rare cases, both types of animals are within spitting distance of each other (which, in the case of llamas, should also serve as a warning to you).

-Most of these attractions are especially popular with kids, and they are scattered around the... country, thus providing a "safety net" for stressed parents on travels.
-And while you may only get a very sanitized a glimpse of nature, and may indeed have misgivings about keeping animals in enclosures, many attractions are also focussing on important conservation (or wildlife rehabilitation) work.
+While you may only get a very sanitized a glimpse of nature, and may indeed have misgivings about keeping animals in enclosures, many attractions are also focused on important conservation (or wildlife rehabilitation) work.

 Belfast Zoo - Up the Hill and Far Away

 The Zoological Gardens in Belfast are well out of the way of the city center.
-You will find them perched up on the slopes of Cavehill on the outskirts of the city ... and are not really within walking distance of the city center.
+You will find them perched up on the slopes of Cavehill on the outskirts of the city which means they are not really within walking distance of the city center.
 And though buses go here from the center, the easiest access is by private car (or taxicab).

-To take in the whole zoo means having quite a walk, as the enclosures are nearly stacked atop each other on the steep slope of Cave Hill.
-Manageable, but still a challenge for those not fleet of foot.
+To take in the whole zoo means having to walk quite a bit because the enclosures are nearly stacked atop each other on the steep slope of Cavehill.
+The uphill route is manageable, but still a challenge for those not fleet of foot.

-But if you follow the signposted route, you should be OK (though recent improvements, splitting the once continuous loop into "themed sections", have made it a wee bit more of a mental challenge to follow the set path).
+As long as you follow the signposted route, you should be OK (though recent improvements, splitting the once continuous loop into "themed sections", have made it a bit more of a mental challenge to follow the set path).

-Thankfully there is a picnic spot at the top to get your breath back ... and there is also a restaurant to recover at the end.
+Thankfully there is a picnic spot at the top to get your breath back and there is also a restaurant where you can recover at the end.

-As to animals, you will encounter almost all the usual suspects here.
-Belfast has two bear enclosures, several species of big cats, elephants, and loads of apes and monkeys....
+As for the animals, you will encounter almost all the usual suspects here.
+Belfast has two bear enclosures, several species of big cats, elephants, and loads of apes and monkeys.
 Sea-lions are always popular, as are the small prairie dogs that have dug into the hill and emerge in some unlikely places.

 Dublin Zoo - the Busiest Corner of Phoenix Park

-Having been very much extended, revamped, and comprehensively modernized in recent years, Dublin Zoo attracts thousands on a good day ... and is almost always full to capacity on summer weekends with the even moderately fair weather.
+Having been very much extended, revamped, and comprehensively modernized in recent years, Dublin Zoo attracts thousands of animal lovers on a good day and is almost always full to capacity on summer weekends with the even moderately fair weather.
 Located in the south-eastern corner of Phoenix Park, this is one of the most popular visitor attractions in Ireland.

 Sprawling over several hectares and including some lakes, the zoo is easily explored even if you are mobility impaired - though the distances involved may tire out young kids if you want to take everything in.
 There are several themed areas and a variety of possible routes through the zoo, best check your main interests against the map.

-Kids will also love the City Farm, where you may be able to interact with domestic and farm animals.Continue to 4 of 7 below.
+Kids will also love the City Farm, where you may be able to interact with domestic and farm animals in true petting zoo style.

 Eagles Flying - at the Irish Raptor Research Centre

 The Irish Raptor Research Centre in County Sligo is accredited as an EU Zoo and open to visitors, but its main focus is on research and conservation of these special birds.
-The Irish animal center is a bit of a drive off the beaten track, it offers two slots daily for visitors, but only during the summer season.
+The Irish animal center is a bit of a drive off the beaten track, and it offers two slots daily for visitors - only during the summer season.

-The main attraction would be, as the name says, eagles flying - staff will showcase birds such as eagles, owls, and hawks, but also buzzards, in flying displays.
-These are not choreographed shows as such, but a glimpse of natural behavior ... so they tend to change from one visit to the next.
-It is well worth a stop if you are in the area, worth a longer trip if birds of prey are your interest.
+The main attraction would be, as the name says, eagles flying.
+Staff will showcase birds such as eagles, owls, and hawks, but also buzzards, in flying displays for visitors.
+These are not choreographed shows as such, but a glimpse of natural behavior so they tend to change from one visit to the next.
+It is well worth a stop if you are in the area, and worth a longer trip if birds of prey are your area of interest.

 Fota Wildlife Park - Long Walks with Surprise Encounters